 Partner Training School

 Cockburn School, our Lead School for Drama, was rated Outstanding by OFSTED in 2022.
 The Drama curriculum at Cockburn School is regularly evaluated to remain up to date with professional developments and current art-specific teaching approaches.
 Cockburn School and the Leeds SCITT programme are committed to ensuring the very best for the future of Drama Education, by training dynamic teachers who are excited to join the profession and driven to deliver lessons that captivate their students.

 Cockburn School’s provision in the arts has been awarded Artsmark Platinum status in recognition of the school’s commitment to, and excellence in, arts education.
 Artsmark is Arts Council England’s award recognising excellence in cultural education.
 It celebrates schools’ commitment to embracing arts across the curriculum and bringing creative learning to life for children and young people.

-In addition to your Lead School placement, you can be placed within up to two of our additional partnership schools to give you at least two contrasting secondary education placements.
+In addition to your Lead School placement, you can be placed with other partnership schools to give you at least two contrasting secondary education placements.
 Having access to a wider range of partner schools helps teaching staff to develop a variety of skills and teaching strategies.

 School that runs this course